pango853/node-course/README.md

 - `request` is not deprecated.
 Now it's fork is `postman-request`
 - create web server with `express`, expressjs.com
 	> npm install express --save
+- nodemon by default will only restart when there is any .js file got changed
+	> npm src/app.js -e js,hbs

 # Setup
 ```